 Certain building materials can make a property more vulnerable.
 Wooden structures, especially if untreated, can be attractive to termites and carpenter ants.
 Small cracks in foundations or siding can give pests entry points as tiny as 1/16 of an inch.

-Residents in Mooreville and surrounding areas often turn to pest control Mooreville MS for tailored inspections that identify and treat these vulnerabilities.
+Residents in Mooreville and surrounding areas often turn to pest control in Mooreville, MS, for tailored inspections that identify and treat these vulnerabilities.

 Lights, Warmth, and Other Hidden Attractants